Last updated on October 6th, 2021 at 10:04 pm

 Find the plugin(s) on their website: http://www.woothemes.com/

 There is a starter video on the homepage of the website to help you.
-There is more than one plugin you can buy from the website, and each are there to help you figure out what your website should look like and how it should work.
-There are functions to help you with your SEO (Search Engine Optimization), marketing, promotion, store managements, taxing, reporting and security.
+There is more than one plugin you can buy from the website, and each is there to help you figure out what your website should look like and how it should work.
+There are functions to help you with your SEO (Search Engine Optimization), marketing, promotion, store management, taxing, reporting, and security.

 Sonia J. provides this article.
 She’s also in a team of writing-service-assistant.com The site helps students to find the best custom writing service.